 Stereograms can be very difficult to do as it is very tempting to look directly at the pictures.
-In this instance only two pictures will be seen - not three.

-If these exercises are not done, symptoms will probably not improve, and may worsen.
+In this instance only two pictures will be seen.
+If these exercises are done regularly most people notice an improvement within a few weeks.
+Without the exercises, symptoms will probably not improve and may worsen.
+The orthoptist will discuss other treatment options with you, however, exercising the muscles is the only way to fix the problem rather than just managing the symptoms.